 What Is a Clinical Massage Therapist?

 Clinical massage therapy is a form of massage therapy focusing on medical issues and pain relief.
+In order to work as a massage therapist, one must complete a training program; such programs may lead to the award of a certificate or associate's degree.
 Many states require clinical massage therapists to earn licensure.
-This article details the work of clinical massage therapists, as well as how to become a licensed clinical massage therapist.

 Clinical Massage Therapist Description

 Clinical massage therapy, one of more than 80 different types of massages, uses touch to manipulate soft tissues throughout the human body.
 Patients seek massage therapists for a number of reasons, including decompressing tired muscles, reducing stress and supporting general health.